 - Provide in-class support for specific students if agreed through consultation and subject to a Service Level Agreement;

-- Provide additional support for parents / carers in appropriate cases;
+- Provide additional support and training for parents / carers;

 The VSH should ensure that there are effective systems in place to: